Allen-Synthesis/EuroPi/software/create_custom_firmware_uf2.md

 # Creating a custom firmware.uf2 image for EuroPi

+The instructions below describe the steps needed to build the uf2 locally on your machine for development purposes.
+Alternatively you can run the script `software/uf2_build/build_uf2.sh` to build the image in a docker container.
+You will need to have docker installed and running.
+See the script for execution details.

 ## Compiling the firmware
 ``` Bash
 # install extra tools if not already done so